Guides / Building Search UI / Going further

 Before you begin

-This guide assumes React and React Native knowledge, and an existing React Native app using React ≥ 16.8.0.
-If you don’t already have a running React Native app, you can set one up following the React Native documentation.
+This tutorial assumes you have React and React Native knowledge and an existing React Native app with React ≥ 16.8.0 app.
+If you don’t have a React Native app, create one.

 Add InstantSearch to your app